GSA/search-gov/CONTRIBUTING.md

 #### Make a Pull Request

 [Create a PR](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request-from-a-fork) to propose your changes.
 A series of automated tests will run on [CircleCI](https://circleci.com/gh/GSA/punchcard).
 If tests pass, your pull request will usually get reviewed and accepted within a few days.

-#### Be Patient

-It's likely that your change will not be merged and that the nitpicky maintainers (or CircleCI) will ask you to do more, or fix seemingly benign problems.
-Hang on there!

 #### Thank You